Fix: CPU Overheating

 To remove it, press the tiny metal tab on the side.
 Leave it out for a couple of minutes, and then put it back in by pressing it into place.

-Boot your computer, spam F2, F10, or Delete to get into BIOS, and every setting should be reset to default.
+Boot your computer, spam F2, F10, or Delete to get into BIOS, and every setting should be reset to standard.

 Fix 6: Add More Case Fans